-With COVID restrictions limiting our ability to shoot live action footage for our clients during lockdown earlier in the year we had to get creative with the different types of video production we could offer and champion our in-house post production talent.
+COVID restrictions limited our ability to shoot live action footage for our clients during lockdown earlier in the year.
+This meant we had to get creative with the different types of video production we could offer and champion our in-house post production talent.

-Say the words “stock footage” to a video editor and you may ordinarily be greeted with a very long yawn in return.
+Say the words “stock footage” to a video editor and ordinarily you're greeted with a very long yawn in return.
 Often what people envision with stock footage is endless clips of alpha male business handshakes, overly enthusiastic office meetings and beautiful people with perfect teeth turning to smile at the camera, all with an extra helping of cheese.
-But it can be a lifesaving part of your video production strategy (as many clients found out.
+But it can be a lifesaving part of your video production strategy (as many clients found out).

 Below are two examples where our video production specialists have married together stock footage, motion graphics and UGC/existing footage.